Calculate Customer Acquisition Cost by channel, CAC payback period, and LTV:CAC ratio for your SaaS business.

 Payback (months) = CAC / (ARPU x Gross Margin %)

 Include all marketing expenses: paid advertising (Google, Facebook, LinkedIn), content creation and distribution, SEO tools and services, marketing automation software, event sponsorships, marketing team salaries, and agency fees.
 Use the same time period as your customer count (typically monthly or quarterly).
+Track these costs alongside monthly burn rate to monitor cash impact.

 Include SDR and AE salaries, commissions and bonuses, sales tools (CRM, dialers, prospecting tools), travel expenses, sales training, and proportional overhead.
 For enterprise sales with long cycles, consider lagging customer attribution.